pablodecm/paper-inferno/paper/paper.md

 ultimate inference aim.
-The diagonal elements $I_{ii}^{-1}(\boldsymbol{\theta}_s)$ correspond to the expected variance of each of the $\phi_i$ under the normal approximation mentioned before, so if the aim is efficient inference about one of parameter
+The diagonal elements $I_{ii}^{-1}(\boldsymbol{\theta}_s)$ correspond to the expected variance of each of the $\phi_i$ under the normal approximation mentioned before, so if the aim is efficient inference about one of the parameters
 $\omega_0 = \theta_k$ a candidate loss function could be:
 $$
 U = I_{kk}^{-1}(\boldsymbol{\theta}_s)